TommyDreyer/Active-Directory-Lab/README.md

 Another issue I face was a lag in Splunk.
 It took some time between performing the brute force attack and seeing the results in Splunk.
 I then realized I didn't give the Ubuntu server enough memory to contain all searching and reporting data, so once I gave it more memory, Splunk worked perfectly.

 ![ss19](https://github.com/user-attachments/assets/aeb8326b-8a02-4df0-9484-d32df9bac79e)

+## Conclusion

+Overall, I had a lot fun with this lab.
+I felt that I gained experience in many different areas such IT adminstration, basic penetration testing, SOC environment, etc. I also felt that I became better in researching and troubleshooting when an issues had arised.
+Especially with the xfreerdp issue, I felt that I put many hours into finding the solution.
+Even though I determined the best solution was to just use another tool, I was proud of myself of not giving up right away.
+Like I said before, this lab was really fun and I learned many skills that I can take with me as I progress further with my cybersecurity journey.

 ## Notes
 [notes.docx](https://github.com/user-attachments/files/20738369/notes.docx)